RCI Hospitality Holdings – Leader in gentlemen's clubs and sports bars/restaurants

 Focusing on innovation, RCI has created a truly upscale, friendly chain of clubs for both customers and entertainers, and built a substantial

 company through acquisition and internal growth.

-"We brought our gentlemen's club concept to Manhattan in 2005 with Rick's Cabaret New York," said Mr. Langan.
+"We brought our club concept to Manhattan in 2005 with Rick's Cabaret New York," said Mr. Langan.
 "Critics said it would never work.
-It did,
+It did.

-and we did it again in 2014 with Vivid Cabaret New York aimed at younger professionals.
-Today, Rick's is considered the No. 1 club in the city and Vivid
+We did it again in 2014 with Vivid Cabaret New York aimed at younger professionals, and in 2016 with Hoops Cabaret and Sports Bar targeting sports fans.

-"Another example is the success of the Club Onyx concept, the first upscale gentlemen's clubs to cater to the African-American professional.
+"Another example is the success of Club Onyx, the first upscale clubs to cater to the African-American professional.
 It has attracted

 an enthusiastic clientele of professional athletes, musicians, businessmen, and community leaders.